 Be brave and say yes to whatever speaking opportunities you are offered (as long as they are relevant).
 Offer to speak for free and get as much experience as possible so you can refine your public speaking skills and overcome your fear.

-Memorise your presentation
+Memorize your presentation

 The more you know your content, the less likely you’ll blank when the nerves kick in.
 This will also save you if you get a question from the audience that side tracks your presentation so you can easily get back on topic.